datastructures-js/datastructures-js/README.md

 ## LinkedList
 ![LinkedList](http://i.imgur.com/ZyD3HJL.jpg "LinkedList")

-node element data type: number, string, boolean or null
+node value data type: number, string, boolean or null
 ```javascript
 var linkedList = ds.linkedList();
 ```
-**.addFirst(element)** add a node with element value to the beginning of the list
+**.addFirst(value)** add a node with the specified value to the beginning of the list.
 ```javascript
 linkedList.addFirst('n1');
 ```
-**.addLast(element)** add a node with element value to the end of the list
+**.addLast(value)** add a node with the specified value to the end of the list.
 ```javascript
 linkedList.addLast('n4');
 ```
-**.addAfter(element, newElement)** add a new node with element value after an existing element's node, throws exception if element's node is not found in the list
+**.addAfter(value, newValue)** add a node with newValue after an existing value's node, throws exception if value doesnt exist.
 ```javascript
 linkedList.addAfter('n1', 'n2');